twilio-professional-services/flex-project-template/README.md

 ```
 4. *optionally* if the rename-template script was not used, you may want to delete the plugin version thats not in use.
 5. If the features were not removed, Review flex-config/ui-attributes.common.json and set the feature flags to enabled or disabled based on your preference.
 Some features require further configuration or dependency setup, you can consult the [Feature library Information](#feature-library-information) for further details.
 6. Edit the serverless/.env.dev file, ensuring at a minimum that the *General* settings match the SIDs of the intended environment.
-Some featuers require supporting workflow sids so if they are being used, ensure the dependencies are setup.
+Some features require supporting workflow sids so if they are being used, ensure the dependencies are setup.
 You can consult the [Feature library Information](#feature-library-information) for further details.
 Enabling these features can also be done later.
 7. Ensure the proper destination account is active in the twilio cli
 ```bash
 twilio profiles:list